PC bang: History

 The origin of PC bang starts with '전자카페' ('Jeonja Kape', which literally translates to 'Electronic Cafe') in South Korea opened in March 1988, which was then closed in 1991.
 The original creators of the '전자카페', Ahn Sang-soo (Professor of Hongik University) and Gum Nu-ri (Professor of Kookmin University), launched this electronic cafe next to Hongik University.

 At the time, people were able to use two 16-bit computers, which were connected by a telephone line.
 However, it was only known to locals and not widely known, yet.

-In April 1994, the first Internet cafe was opened.
-Jung Min-Ho founded the first public Internet cafe, named BNC, in Seocho District (서초구).
-It gained immense popularity, a first for such type of cafe.
-From 1988 to 1993, the press had labeled such cafes as "electronic cafe"; however, after the opening of BNC, labels such as "modem cafe", "network cafe", and "cyber cafe" have been introduced by the press.

 Industry

 The most played games in PC bangs are known as massively multiplayer online role-playing games, in which more than 100,000 people around the globe can play at the same time.
 PC bangs rose to popularity following the release of the PC game StarCraft in 1998.
 At the time South Korea had a thriving computer industry with Internet use reaching over 50% of the population.
 As of 2002, 25 million citizens were using the Internet, and 14.4 million Korean homes were equipped with Internet access.
 Accompanying this high rate of home Internet access it is estimated the number of PC bangs grew from 100 to 25,000 between 1997 and 2011.
 Many popular South Korean multiplayer games provide players with incentives which encourage them to play from a PC bang.
 For example, the Nexon games Kart Rider and BnB reward players with bonus "Lucci" — the games' virtual currencies — when they log on from a PC bang.